decibling/whitepaper/content/en/docs/auction-marketplace/introduction.md

 draft: false
 images: []
 weight: 310
-lastmod: 2023-01-04T08:37:18.401Z
+lastmod: 2023-01-11T07:09:39.871Z
 ---

-All artists can mint their owned music works (song) themselves to an NFT and open an auction on the Decibling Auction Marketplace.
+All artist accounts can mint any one of owned music works (song) themselves to an NFT and open an auction on the Decibling Auction Marketplace.

 Any collector who would win the auction, will be the current owner of this music work (song), and will own this NFT in his/ her/ their wallet from the seller.